 - Group study facilities are available on all four Levels

 We recognise that you can learn from your friends, so we have provided a large social study area called Open 3.
 Here you can discuss your work with your friends without worrying about disturbing others, as a reasonable level of noise is tolerated.

-Open 3 seats over 600 people, and there are 98 PCs available and a further 12 in Training Room 2 (when it is not being used for teaching).
+Open 3 seats over just under 550 people, and there are 61 PCs available.
 You will also notice benching with sockets under the windows, this area is for you to use your laptops in comfort, as the whole Library is wireless-networked.

 Food and drink can be consumed throughout Open 3 and mobile phones can be used too.
 Café 641 (the Library's large and popular café) is also part of Open 3.

 Group study rooms